holstegelab/aghub_docs/agh_getting_started.md

 2. After logging into the doornode, select aghub which should appear in a single select list.
 3. Re-enter the password from the portal
-4. Enter the OTP (2 factor authentication key shown in the 2FA-app) you registered earlier
+4. Enter the one-time password shown in the 2FA-app (activated in step 2.2).

 If logging in succeeded you should see now the AGHub banner.